AA4TE

-This is the operator reference for the Kershaw County Ground Report -- Resource Status hub.
-It defines:
+This page is the field reference for the Kershaw County Ground Report -- Resource Status hub.

 - Standard object names for all ten resource categories